NooneBug/obsidian_vaults/Entity_typing_sota/paper/2016 Ma - Label Embedding for Zero-shot Fine-grained Named Entity Typing.md

 The encoder is an #encoder_with_handcrafted_features

 The approach is evaluated on [[Dataset - Ren's BBN]], [[Dataset - Ren's FIGER]], [[Dataset - Ren's Ontonotes]] only for few shot and zero shot following [[2016 Ma - Zero-shot dataset partition]]

+*Joint embedding methods such as WSABIE learn label embeddings from the whole training set including noisy labeled instances resulting from weak supervision.
+It is inevitable that the resulting label embeddings are affected by noisy labels and fail to accurately capture the semantic correlation between types.*

 #paper #encoder_with_handcrafted_features